indiqusdocs/yntraa/docs/Subscribers/Compute/Autoscale/UsingStaticPasswordinAutoScaleGroupInstances.md

 ---
 sidebar_position: 4
 ---
-# Using Static Password In Autoscale Group’s VMs
+# Using Static Password In Autoscale Group’s Instances

 1. Create a VPC and add a network tier inside the VPC.
    ![staticpass1](img/staticpass1.png)